wkumari/draft-wkumari-dhc-capport/README.md

 Network Working Group                                          W. Kumari Internet-Draft                                                    Google Intended status: Informational                            O. Gudmundsson
-Expires: June 25, 2015                                     Shinkuro Inc.
+Expires: July 30, 2015                                     Shinkuro Inc.
                                                              P. Ebersman
                                                                  Comcast
                                                                 S. Sheng
                                                                    ICANN
-                                                       December 22, 2014
+                                                        January 26, 2015

                Captive-Portal identification in DHCP / RA
-                      draft-wkumari-dhc-capport-07
+                      draft-wkumari-dhc-capport-08

 Abstract

-   In many environments (such as hotels, coffee shops and other establishments that offer Internet service to customers), it is common to start new connections in a captive portal mode, i.e. highly restrict what the customer can do until the customer has accepted terms of service, provided payment information and / or authenticated.
+   In many environments offering short-term or temporary Internet access (such as coffee shops), it is common to start new connections in a captive portal mode.
+This highly restricts what the customer can do until the customer has authenticated.

    This document describes a DHCP option (and an RA extension) to inform clients that they are behind some sort of captive portal device, and